BlacksilverConsulting/O365-Outlook-OAuth2-Tools/README.md

 Many thanks to [Chilkat Software](https://www.chilkatsoft.com), their Perl library and examples saved me uncountable hours on this project.

 To use o365-token-saver.pl:
-1. Create an application in your AAD environment, and note the client ID and Client secret
+1. Create an application in your AAD environment, and note the client ID and Client secret.
+(If you're not sure what this is, there is a [walkthrough](https://cknotes.com/create-azure-app-registration-for-use-with-imap-pop3-and-smtp/))
-2. Install Perl (On Windows, use Strawberry Perl)
+2. Install Perl (On Windows, use [Strawberry Perl](https://strawberryperl.com))
 3. Install the [Chilkat library](https://www.chilkatsoft.com/perl.asp)
 4. Create a directory to work in, and download o365-token-saver.pl to it
 5. Alter the code to include your Chilkat license key